rioriost/id_converter/README.md

 Yeah, this table was successfully converted!

 The script keeps a mapping rule in 'id_mapping' file after converting.
+So, it can convert other tables as follows.

 Table 2 on server1